RadomirPopovicFON/SymfonyAplikacija/README.md

-# SymfonyAplikacija
+# SymfonyApp

-Primena CRUD operacija korišćenjem symfony frejmwork-a(PHP).
-Detaljno uputstvo instaliranja frejmwork-a u docx fajlu.
+Example of Symphony framework for PHP programming language, using simple CRUD commands.
+Instruction/Tutorial of the installment as well is in docx file.(Serbian only)